Barbados Black Belly: History

 In 1624, when William Courten arrived in Barbados, the only domestic animal on the island was the pig.
-By about 1650 sheep of two different types had been introduced, as described by Richard Ligon in his True and Exact History of the Island of Barbadoes: there were European wool sheep, which did not do well on the coarse pasture of the island, and hair sheep brought from West Africa.
+By about 1650 sheep of two different types had been introduced, as described by Richard Ligon in his True and Exact History of the Island of Barbadoes of 1657: there were European wool sheep, which did not do well on the coarse pasture of the island, and hair sheep brought from West Africa.
+By the mid-eighteenth century the wool sheep were no longer seen on the island; Griffith Hughes describes only hair sheep in The Natural History of Barbados, published in 1750.